hello2calls/wireguard-install/README.md

 # WireGuard installer

-**This project is a bash script that aims to setup a [WireGuard](https://www.wireguard.com/) VPN on a Linux server, as easily as possible!**
+**This project is a bash script that aims to setup a [WireGuard] (https://www.wireguard.com/) VPN on a Linux server,

-WireGuard is a point-to-point VPN that can be used in different ways.
-Here, we mean a VPN as in: the client will forward all its traffic trough an encrypted tunnel to the server.
+Do not ask any question.
-The server will apply NAT to the client's traffic so it will appear as if the client is browsing the web with the server's IP.
+Just install the Wireguard VPN server and give me the client config **

 The script supports both IPv4 only and no iptables script here. iptables script is in seperate file.